wstrinz/debugger/README.md

 ## Credits

 * Thanks to the original authors: Kent Sibilev and Mark Moseley
+* Thanks to astashov for bringing in a new and improved test suite and various bug fixes.
 * Contributors: ericpromislow, jnimety, adammck, hipe, FooBarWidget
 * Fork started on awesome @relevance fridays!